Book Now: Colosseum Tickets with Gladiator Arena Access, Rome

 Room V in the Palatine Museum Collection showcases various artifacts from the Roman Republic and early Empire.
 One of the highlights of this room is the mosaic of a dog attacking a wild boar, which dates back to the 2nd century BCE.
 The room also features a number of sculptures, including busts of the Roman emperors Augustus, Tiberius, and Claudius, as well as a statue of the goddess Fortuna.
 Additionally, there are several examples of Roman pottery on display, including vases and urns, as well as other household objects such as lamps and oil containers.
 The collection in Room V provides a fascinating glimpse into the daily life and culture of ancient Rome, and is a must-visit for anyone interested in Roman history and archaeology.

-Recommended Read: Rooftop Restaurant Around Colosseum
+Recommended Read: Rooftop Restaurants Around Colosseum

 Room VI of the palatine museum on palatine hill is dedicated to the “House of Augustus,” the residence of the first Roman Emperor Augustus.
 The room displays various finds from the residence, including frescoes, fragments of sculptures, and decorations from the villa's garden.
 One of the most impressive exhibits in this room is the reconstruction of the imperial bed, consisting of a wooden frame with bronze legs and intricate decorations.
 The room also showcases a replica of the famous statue of Augustus found in the Prima Porta villa, depicting him as a military leader.
 Visitors can also see the inscription on the wall detailing the Res Gestae Divi Augusti, the emperor’s autobiography.
 The exhibit highlights the grandeur of Augustus’s residence and provides a glimpse into the life and achievements of one of the most influential figures in Roman history.

-You May Also Like: Gladiator Colosseum
+You May Also Like: Colosseum Gladiators

 Rooms VII and VIII of the Palatine Museum Collection showcase ancient Roman sculptures, reliefs, and mosaics.
 In Room VII, visitors can see the celebrated mosaic depicting the Four Seasons, which dates back to the 3rd century AD.
 The room also contains several sculptures, including a statue of a satyr and a statue of a young Hercules.
 Room VIII features a vast collection of imperial portraits and busts, including busts of Tiberius and Claudius.
 It also contains several intricate reliefs, such as the famous “Apotheosis of Homer,” which depicts the Greek poet being carried to Mount Olympus by personifications of Knowledge and the Arts.
 Together, Rooms VII and VIII offer a fascinating glimpse into the art and culture of ancient Rome, and are a must-see for visitors to the Palatine Hill.